frida/frida-website/_posts/2014-11-18-frida-1-6-8-released.markdown

 categories: [release]
 ---

-Just a minor bugfix release to fix `spawn()` on Mac, and resolve some teardown issues.
+Just a minor bug-fix release to fix `spawn()` on Mac, and resolve some teardown issues.
 Enjoy!